blog

 Gamification is a lot like gaming the system, in reverse.
 Gaming the system generally means that the player uses the system’s rules to “manipulate the system for a desired outcome.”
 In gamification, the travel policy is adapted and a gamification program is implemented to provide reward systems and reward incentives for following corporate travel policy.
 It is a “manipulation” but in a fun, positive results way.

-Gamified travellers are basically rewarded for loyal behaviour – in this case, loyal behaviour is following corporate cost savings policies.
+Gamified travelers are basically rewarded for loyal behavior – in this case, loyal behavior is following corporate cost savings policies.
 Gamification uses games and competitions to help employees develop the habit of working within travel policy guidelines.

-Travellers often have game “missions” to accomplish.
-In return, travellers may receive “leader board” recognition, points and badges, and even cash for reaching a milestone or remaining loyal to company travel programs and goals.
+Travelers often have game “missions” to accomplish.
+In return, travelers may receive “leader board” recognition, points and badges, and even cash for reaching a milestone or remaining loyal to company travel programs and goals.
 Accumulated points may be redeemed for merchandise or travel rewards.

 Integrating gamification